morkro/FrontBook/README.md

 #### Production

-- **`grunt prod`:** Cleans the _dist/build/public_ folder, bakes the markup, moves all assets, compiles Sass to CSS and compiles ES6 to ES5 after linting it.
+- **`grunt prod`:** Cleans the _public_ folder, bakes the markup, moves all assets, compiles Sass to CSS and compiles ES6 to ES5 after linting it.

-There are also some other tasks available, which are used in above tasks and can also be used alone:
+There are also some other tasks available, which are used within above tasks and can be used alone:

 - **`grunt css`:** Compiles Sass to CSS, adds prefixe via [Autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) and finally minifies the file.
 - **`grunt js`:** Runs [`grunt browserify`](https://github.com/jmreidy/grunt-browserify) and compiles all ES6 to valid ES5.
 Linting is done with [ESLint](https://github.com/sindresorhus/grunt-eslint) and eventually uglified.